dhis2-metadata/EMIS_AGG/docs/emis_agg-design.md

 | EMIS Toolkit - Household Survey| Annual / Survey Cycle | District |
 | EMIS Toolkit - National Expenditure** | Annual | National |

-The **population data element** is included in the datasets 1-5.
+The **population data element** is included in the dataset packages 1-5.
 It can be integrated within the population dataset to contain yearly population estimates on the district levels.

 **Dataset Relationships**